 What is Customer Self-Service Portal?

-Customer self-service system is a support channel that provides information and resources to help users find the answers and resolve the issues on their own, without requiring any direct interaction with a company representative.
+Customer self-service portal is a support channel that provides information and resources to help users find the answers and resolve the issues on their own, without requiring any direct interaction with a company representative.

 “Customer self-service and support is a blend of customer-initiated interaction technologies that are designed to enable customers to serve themselves.”